alexhayward4321/Overwatch-League-Data-Exploration/README.txt

 The idea was first to perform some data cleaning and apply some machine learning algorithms (perhaps some basic ones hard coded myself) to various data that came from the Overwatch League in order to see if I could predict certain outcomes based on other data.
 When I loaded the data, I realised that a hell of a lot of data manipulation would be necessary to make the data really practical to perform analysis on so I thought it would be a good exercise to build an API.

-Of course, an API isn't strictly necessary, I could have just processed the data into several more useful tables, and this would be more efficient computationally as well as I could keep referring back to those tables, but I just thought it would be a nice exercise.
+An API isn't strictly necessary as I could have processed the data into several more useful tables, and this would be more efficient computationally as well as I could keep referring back to those tables, but I thought it would be an instructive exercise that would hone my skils in pandas and improve my understanding of the data.

-I started this during summer 2021 but unfortunately my work rate dramtically slowed due to some health problems, I am now extremely busy with my course (mechanical engineering year 2 at imperial college).